22 Nov 2024, by Slade Baylis

 However, this all may be changing in the near future, as the Australian Government has introduced new legislation - originally proposed back in 2021 - to put in reporting requirements on organisations that are breached.

-The laws would also include obligations on the ASD (Australian Signals Directorate) and National Cyber Security Coordinator, restricting how this information provided to them can be used.
+The laws would also include obligations on the Australian Signals Directorate (ASD) and the National Cyber Security Coordinator (NCSC), restricting how this information provided to them can be used.
 As reported by The Conversation2, the government hopes that this new legislation - in combination with the obligations on the ASD - will help them track cybercriminal activities, understand how much money is being lost to ransomware, as well as “encourage organisations to more openly share information, knowing it will be safeguarded”.

 In addition, part five of this Cyber Security Bill 2024 establishes the CIRB (Cyber Incident Review Board) as an independent review body.
 This board will be tasked with conducting no-fault investigations after significant cyberattacks, including possessing the ability to compel information from entities involved in a cybersecurity incident, but only where voluntary requests for information have been unsuccessful.
-From these investigations, insights would be shared with the Australian Government and industry at large about what improvements could have been made to prevent the breach, anonymised for the protection of the victims involved.
+From these investigations, insights would be shared with the Australian Government and industry at large about what improvements can be made to prevent that breach from happening again - anonymised for the protection of the victims involved.

 Back in late 2022, the federal government announced that it was considering introducing new laws to make it illegal for organisations to pay ransomware demands3.
-With that being the case, these mandatory reporting requirements may potentially only be the beginning.
+With this being the case, these mandatory reporting requirements may potentially only be just the beginning.

-It’s no secret that the primary reason for the prevalence of ransomware attacks is the number of organisations that do choose to pay out.
+It’s no secret that the primary reason for the prevalence of ransomware attacks is due to the high number of organisations that do choose to pay out.
 If no organisations chose to pay, then cybercriminals would have much less funding to help them develop new and inventive ways of breaking into their next victim’s systems.
-It’s for this reason that the government is considering taking this next step and outright banning payments to cybercriminals in response to ransom requests.
+It’s for this reason that the government is considering taking the next step of outright banning payments to cybercriminals in response to ransom requests.

-Whilst an outright ban would mean that an individual victim would be restricted in how they can legally respond to such an attack and potentially be worse off, the hope is that it would reduce the number cybersecurity threats that Australians face overall.
+Whilst an outright ban would mean that an individual victim would be restricted in how they can legally respond to such an attack, and thus be potentially worse off, the hope is that it would reduce the number cybersecurity threats that Australians face overall in general.

-However, there are many who oppose the outright banning of ransom payment.
-One large critique levelled against an outright ban is that it will likely fail to discourage cybercrime at all.
-The thinking there is that even with an Australia-wide ban, the developers and distributers of ransomware will continue to receive funding from international sources, resulting in the legislation effectively just punishing Australian businesses.
+However, there are many who oppose the outright banning of a ransom payment.
+One large critique levelled against such an outright ban is that it will still most likely fail to discourage cybercrime.
+Their thinking here is that even with an Australia-wide outright ban, the developers and distributors of ransomware will still continue to receive funding from international sources, resulting in the legislation effectively just punishing Australian businesses.

-In some particularly bad cases, ransomware attacks can encrypt all the computers, data, and backups a company has.
-If these companies are prohibited from paying for their decryption, they may have no other way of continuing to operate.
+In some particularly bad cases, ransomware attacks can encrypt all the computers, data, and backups that a company has.
+If these companies are prohibited from paying cybercriminals for their decryption, then these businesses may have no other way of continuing to operate.

 As with any cyberthreat, our recommendation is to conduct a full review and audit of your systems to ensure you’re as protected as possible.
 In addition, security services such as internal and external vulnerability scanning, Web Application Scanning (WAS), and penetration testing are great ways to know if you’re vulnerable to potentially being breached.